 Second marriages have a higher divorce rate than first marriages in the United States.
 This probably occurs because the individuals are wounded from the first marriage, and it is easier to divorce the next time once you have been through the first divorce.
 But the biggest reasons for the higher rate of divorce is that the spouses have never learned to serve the other partner, and commitment is not something that is important to them.
 Now you are probably wondering, “What does this have to do with me?”

 Many couples today believe that my spouse “should accept me the way I am.”
 That is a common statement in many cultures.
 But it does not please God.
-It is also self-centered.
-Real marriage is about loving one another.
+Such comments reveal a self-centered attitude.
+Real marriage is about loving one another and adjusting to them.
 Listen to these verses.

 This passage simply says that a wife is to submit to her husband just as she is to submit to Jesus.
 When a wife does not submit to her husband, she is not submitting to Jesus.
 She is being rebellious to both her husband and the Lord.
 Likewise, a husband who is not willing to sacrifice himself for his wife is not very pleasing to the Lord.
 It is not possible to be selfish at home and really serve Jesus.
 If he has not learned to serve his wife, he does not know how to serve Jesus in ministry or love Jesus.
 This means that both the husband and wife must change in order to please each other.

 1 Corinthians 13:4-7 describes love.
 In this passage we discover that love does no seek its own, that is, it is not self-centered.
 It is others centered.
 In the following passage we highlighted an important phrase.